Saarthakkj/detoxify-x/privacy-policy.md

 **Effective Date:** January 17, 2025

 Detoxify ("we," "our," or "us") is committed to protecting your privacy.
-This Privacy Policy explains how our Chrome extension handles information when you use our service to filter and categorize YouTube content.
+This Privacy Policy explains how our Chrome extension handles information when you use our service to filter and categorize Twitter/X content.

 ## Information Collection and Use

 ### What We Collect

-- **YouTube Video Metadata:** We analyze video titles, descriptions, and other publicly available metadata to categorize content.
+- **Twitter/X Content Metadata:** We analyze tweet text, images, and other publicly available metadata to categorize content.
-- **User Preferences:** We store your selected content categories (e.g., Chess, Coding, Mathematics) locally on your device.
+- **User Preferences:** We store your selected content categories locally on your device.

 ### What We Don't Collect